Quantum Speed Limit From Tighter Uncertainty Relation: Background

 Uncertainty relations hold an important place in the foundations of quantum mechanics.
 A quantitative formulation of the Heisenberg uncertainty principle was given by Robertson.
 This is also known as the Robertson-Schr\"odinger uncertainty relation.
 For any two generally non-commuting operators A and B, the Robertson-Schr\"odinger uncertainty relation for the state of the system $|\Psi\rangle$ is given by the following inequality:

 where the averages and the variances are defined over the state of the system $|\Psi\rangle$.
 This relation is a direct consequence of the Cauchy-Schwarz inequality.
 However, this uncertainty bound is not optimal.
-There have been several attempts to tighten the bound, for some examples see \cite{6,7}.
-Here, we state a tighter bound obtained which can be expressed as
+There have been several attempts to tighten the bound, for example see \cite{Pati2014,Mondal2017}.
+Here, we state a tighter bound which can be expressed as

-where $\bar{B}^{\psi}_n=|\psi_n\rangle\langle\psi_n|(B-\langle B\rangle)$, $\bar{A}=A-\langle A\rangle $ and $\{|\psi_n\rangle\}$ is the eigenbasis of any observable other than $A$ and $B$ \cite{7}.
-This uncertainty relation was proved to be tighter than Robertson-Schr\"odinger uncertainty relation and even outperforms the stronger uncertainty relations by Maccone-Pati \cite{6} in some cases.
+where $\bar{B}^{\psi}_n=|\psi_n\rangle\langle\psi_n|(B-\langle B\rangle)$, $\bar{A}=A-\langle A\rangle $ and $\{|\psi_n\rangle\}$ is the eigenbasis of any observable other than $A$ and $B$ \cite{Mondal2017}.
+This uncertainty relation was proved to be tighter than Robertson-Schr\"odinger uncertainty relation and even outperforms the stronger uncertainty relations by Maccone-Pati \cite{Pati2014}, in some cases.
 We will use this tighter uncertainty relation for deriving a tighter quantum speed limit bound in the following sections.
 The derivation of this type of tighter uncertainty relation for mixed states is given in the next section.